SokolOFFF/SokolOFFF/README.md

 _Created in June 2022._

 #### [portfolio-site](https://github.com/SokolOFFF/portfolio-site)
-Basicaly, this project is my portfolio site.
+Basically, this project is my portfolio site.
 I created it to get more experience in Django development, since I used this framework as a good tool for developing such kind of projects.
 Now the project is not deployed since it does not make any sence :>

 _Created in September 2022._